Best Polarized Sunglasses

 Polyurethane lenses tend to also be expensive, but their ability to last long and resist abuse make them a worthwhile consideration for the outdoor enthusiast.
 They are also quite lightweight, and the lenses are far more flexible than what other materials can provide.

-Acrylic lenses are often sold as an affordable lens option, but aren’t made to withstand much impact.
+Acrylic lenses are often sold as an affordable lens option but aren’t made to withstand much impact.
 These lenses are not typically made to last and not as clear as the other options.
-Acrylic lenses aren’t the best option for the avid outdoor enthusiast, since they offer little performance improvement, vision clarity, and are not made to be long lasting.
+Acrylic lenses aren’t the best option for the avid outdoor enthusiast, since they offer little performance improvement, vision clarity, and are not made to be long-lasting.
 Acrylic lenses are usually used for those who just want a casual pair of sunglasses.

 Taking a close look at what your sunglass frames are made from is yet another item outdoor enthusiasts need to examine when purchasing polarized sunglasses.
 Frames, like lenses, are going to affect several things about the performance of your shades while you are in the middle of your outdoor activities.
-Frame materials influence a lot about your sunglasses, including their ability to withstand abuse and how comfortable they will fit your face.
+Frame materials influence a lot of your sunglasses, including their ability to withstand abuse and how comfortable they will fit your face.

 Sunglass frames are typically made from either metal, acetate, nylon, or castor-based polymer.
-Metal is a pretty standard sunglass frame material, and comes with a variety of benefits but some drawbacks as well.
+Metal is a pretty standard sunglass frame material and comes with a variety of benefits but some drawbacks as well.
 Metal can adjust easily and help keep the frames from cutting off your ability to see.
-It is a costlier material to buy, and can become damaged if you perform a lot of outdoor activities.
+It is a costlier material to buy and can become damaged if you perform a lot of outdoor activities.
 They can also become very hot and difficult to wear in the heat, which is another drawback for those looking for great outdoor polarized sunglasses.